-FUNCTIONS OF THE "MODE" BUTTON
+FUNCTION OF THE "MODE" BUTTON

-This button is used to invoke a special function (mode) that has been programmed into the ECU.
-Both modes are equivalent from the first to the fourth gear as the transmission upshifts at around 2000 rpm.
+Both ECONOMY (default mode at starting of the engine) and PERFORMANCE (secondary shift mode) modes are equivalent from the first to the fourth gear as the transmission upshifts at around 2000 rpm.

-The default "ECONOMY" mode allows for upshifts in fifth and sixth gear at around 1700 rpm.
+The ECONOMY mode allows for upshifts in fifth and sixth gear at around 1700 rpm.
 This is a more efficient operation of the transmission and thereby helps improve fuel economy.

-The "PERF" (performance) mode keeps upshifts at 2000 rpm in fifth and sixth gears.
+The PERFORMANCE mode keeps upshifts at 2000 rpm in fifth and sixth gears.
 This makes for better performance than the economy mode but with higher fuel consumption.
 It is recommended this mode be selected while driving up or down grades.
-The mode status will be indicated on the digital display by a red LED illuminating in the upper right corner of the MODE button when selected.
+The mode indicator (LED) is illuminating when PERFORMANCE mode is selected.